orazdow/minigl/readme.md

 ##### minimal webgl library [demo]()

 MiniGl facilitates webgl programs without much setup.
 Parameters are specified in program objects and multiple objects can be loaded or chained to create modular programs.
-These can be as minimal as a container for a shader or more complicated.
+These can be as minimal as a container for a shader or use more complicated options.

 The library consists of two files: **minigl.js** contains necessities for setting up a WebGL program.
-It works as a stripped down version of [TWGL.js](https://twgljs.org/) but many features are not provided.
+It works similar to a stripped down version of [TWGL.js](https://twgljs.org/) but many features are not provided.

 **glview.js** provides a driver class to setup WebGL programs and adds extra functionality.
 Depending on the options passed to it, programs can be set up with backbuffers or other targets, chained together, and integrated with [dat.gui](https://github.com/dataarts/dat.gui).